Fall is in the air: light jackets, apple cider, pumpkin everything and scarecrows!

 In September and October, the Garden has a sorghum maze and hayrides every Saturday and Sunday from 1-4 p.m..

-Monday through Saturday 10:30-4, the Table in the Garden offers simple fresh food at affordable prices for lunch in case you scare up an appetite while you are there.
-The Table in the Garden also has Sunday brunch offerings from 11-3.
-Want to take your meal to go and share in a picnic in Garden?
-The Table has 'Grab & Go' options too!
+Monday through Saturday 10:30-4, the Dogwood Cafe offers simple fresh food at affordable prices for lunch in case you scare up an appetite while you are there.

 Admission to the Garden is $12 for adults, $10 for seniors, military and students, $8 for children under 12 and is free for children under 2.
 Or, become a member and get free admission all year round in exchange for supporting the Garden’s mission.
 The Scarecrow Trail is free with Garden Admission or Membership.